 Distinguishing the sounds of various musical instruments or experiencing a war scene was not magical until the foundation of Dolby Laboratories, Inc. (NYSE: DLB) in 1965.
 The Dolby logo, which may be found at the end of movie credits or on high-end speakers and gadgets, is a symbol of Ray Dolby’s legacy.
 His creative vision, along with his in-depth knowledge of the science behind sound production, paved the way for the entertainment industry.
 His undying passion for flying indicates that he was a spirited man who craved adventure.

 Born: January 18, 1933, Portland, Oregon

 Died: September 12, 2013, San Francisco, California

 Net Worth: $2.3 billion (At the time of his death)

-- Philanthropy: Ray has donated $36 million to the University of California to fund for stem cell research.
-And $23 million to California Pacific Medical Centre and the Alzheimer’s Association for research and treatment of the disease.
+- Philanthropy: Ray made a $36 million donation to the University of California to support stem cell research.
+About $23 million was given to California Pacific Medical Centre and the Alzheimer’s Association for research and treatment of the disease.